imwonpark/aegis/README.md

+## Disclaimer:

+This README.md was primarily written by an LLM, based on the Technical Design document I have written.
+There may be outdated/inaccurate information.

-# Aegis Guardrail Service
+# Aegis Guardrail

-A universal, real-time policy enforcement and observability middleware for autonomous agents and IoT devices.
+Policy enforcement and observability middleware for autonomous agents and IoT devices.

 ## Overview

-The Aegis Guardrail system acts as a centralized checkpoint, intercepting every intended action from an agent or its controller, evaluating it against a set of declarative policies, and then allowing, denying, or escalating the action.
+The Aegis Guardrail acts as a centralized checkpoint, intercepting every intended action from an agent or its controller, evaluating it against a set of declarative policies, and then allowing, denying, or escalating the action.
 By decoupling policy from execution, Aegis provides a scalable and extensible framework for trust and safety across any autonomous platform.

 ## Features